-Like tornados, drama queens whirl through the workplace, suck the oxygen out of the air you breathe, and their strength leaves behind a huge swathe of destruction.
-Like emotional vampires, they zap the energy out of you in five seconds.
+Like tornadoes, drama queens whirl through the workplace, suck the oxygen out of the air you breathe, and their strength leaves behind a huge swathe of destruction.
+Like emotional vampires, they zap the energy out of you in five seconds and you can find you’ve reached your breaking point.
 For the drama queen, the workplace is their stage.
-They immerse you in crisis driven stories, exaggerate their details and inject their fangs without warning, worshipping you one minute and setting you on fire the next.
+They immerse you in crisis driven stories, exaggerate their details and inject their fangs without warning, worshiping you one minute and setting you on fire the next.

 You all have that co-worker, the one who overplays every situation.
 Workplace drama creeps its way into all professions but that doesn’t mean it has to stay.
 You may not have the co-worker because some of you are that person.
 Too early, too soon?
 Everyone does drama to some degree and when someone professes they don’t do drama at all, it’s time to give them the mirror.

 So how do you dethrone the office drama queen?

 Drama queens never see themselves as part of the problem

 There is always someone else or something else to blame.
 If they look at themselves, they are the victim and immerse themselves in the attention to divert any conversations about what is really going on.
 Drama invites drama.

 This very elite group of women and men are highly skilled in both engaging and repelling everyone around them.
 A selfie whilst embarking on a once in lifetime Europe trip, having your first book published or about to celebrate your wedding anniversary seems to fit within the realm of what most people would publish, however, committed drama queens capture all elements of their world, themselves and the food they eat.
 They obsess with looking perfect, every last detail from hair, nails, and makeup.
 All this preening and posing leaves little time for meaningful relationships.